DamienHuet/map-reduced-kth-hpc-project/README.md

-# map-reduced-kth-hpc-project
+# KTH High-performance computing project: highly parallel map-reduce
 This repository is related to a course project DD2356 in KTH.
-The objectove is to implement a map-reduced highly parallel algorithm using MPI, applied to word counting.
+The objectove is to implement a map-reduce highly parallel algorithm using MPI, applied to word counting.

 ## Download and make it work (on linux machine)